Juvenile myoclonic epilepsy: Signs and symptoms

 There are three principal seizure types which may occur in JME: myoclonus, generalized tonic–clonic seizures and absence seizures.
 Approximately one-third of patients have all three seizure types.
-The majority of patients (58.2%) have frequent myoclonic jerks and uncommon generalized tonic–clonic seizures.
-Absence seizures are believed to be least common, with an estimated prevalence of 10% to 38%.
+The majority of patients (58.2%) have frequent myoclonic jerks, with some sources stating that all patients with JME have myoclonic seizures.
+Generalized tonic–clonic seizures are less common but still reported in 85–90%.
+Absence seizures are believed to be least common, with an estimated prevalence between 10% and 40%.
+Seizures associated with JME tend to take place 30 minutes to an hour after waking up in the morning.
+Common triggers for JME seizures include lack of sleep, alcohol consumption, emotional stress, anxiety, and fatigue.
+A notable portion (30%–40%) of JME patients exhibit photosensitivity, whereby flashing lights from sources like sunlight, TV screens, and computers can provoke seizures.
+Individuals with photosensitivity tend to experience seizures at an earlier stage.
 Myoclonic status epilepticus may occur as a complication but is uncommon.

 Patients typically present to medical providers following their first generalized tonic–clonic seizure, by which time they have often had myoclonus for several years.
 The first generalized tonic–clonic seizure usually occurs in the context of a particular provoking factor, such as sleep deprivation, stress or alcohol consumption.
 Other potential provoking factors include "praxis induction" which is the precipitation of seizures or epileptiform discharges in the context of a complex cognitive tasks.
 Patients with JME tend to perform worse on neuropsychological assessments in multiple cognitive domains and are also more likely to have psychiatric comorbidities such as depression and anxiety when compared to control populations.
 The majority of patients with JME report satisfaction with their health, work, friendships and social life.